-Figure A-1 Municipal Incentive Grant Program Administration ------------ --
+Figure A-1 Municipal Incentive Program Administration

-Step 1 Application Step 2 Application Review and Evaluation Step 3 Application Approval Step 4 Payment Pre-application meeting between City Staff and applicant Staff inspects building/site (if If proposal is eligible for funding, applicant is provided with: a) Program Guide; b) Application Form; c) Site and Building Design Guidelines Applicant submits application including all required supporting documentation Staff check application to ensure conformity with all program eligibility requirements and City guidelines.
+Step 1 - Application Step 2 - Application Review and Evaluation Step 3 - Payment Pre-application meeting between City Staff and applicant.
+Staff inspects building/site (if applicable).
+If proposal is eligible for funding, applicant is provided with: a) Program Guide; b) Application Form; c) Site and Building Design Guidelines Applicant submits application including all required supporting documentation.
+Staff check application to ensure conformity with all program eligibility, requirements and City guidelines.
 Staff review and evaluate application and supporting documentation.
-Planning application fees are waived at time of application.
-Staff prepare report to Council including recommendation with regard to municipal application fees grant and a grant agreement.
-Grant agreement is signed by applicant and returned to City Staff A recommendation report and the grant agreement are forwarded to Council or Council's designate for consideration.
-If Council or Council's designate approved the grant application and agreement, the agreement is executed by City official and a copy is provided to the applicant.
-The application provides the City with proof of completion of project, including: a) photographic evidence of completed project satisfactory to City; b) other documentation proving completion of the project, i.e. engineer's report (if required); c) all final reports and documentation as required.
-Staff conduct building/site inspection of occupied buildings (if necessary).
-Staff review all final reports and documentation submitted for conformity with program and grant agreement requirements.
+Staff review municipal AHCIP application and prepare an AHCIP agreement.
+AHCIP agreement is signed by applicant and returned to City Staff.
+The applicant provides the City with proof of building permit and later of completion of project, including: a) photographic evidence of completed project satisfactory to City; b) other documentation proving completion of the project, i.e. engineer's report (if required); c) all final reports and documentation as required. d) Staff conduct building/site inspection of occupied buildings (if necessary). e) Staff review all final reports and documentation submitted for conformity with program and grant agreement requirements.

-APPENDIX B

-Development Charges Grant Program Administration
+Appendix B Development Charges Exemption Program Administration

-Step 1 - Application Submission
+Step 1 - Application Process and requirements